joshuacox/MediaPermaculture/distros.md

 ## General Linux Distros

+These are battle hardened distros that lock down their available software to frozen releases which only get security updates.
+This means they should be very stable, which is great for new users who don't want to have to be fixing their OS while trying to get work done.

 ### [Linux Mint](https://www.linuxmint.com/)

 If this is your first time in Linux, then Linux Mint is probably the easiest distro to install with the least amount of hiccups.
 It is actually a derivative of...